Fantasmic!: Disney's Hollywood Studios version

-Synopsis
+Synopsis (since 2022)

 The Florida version of the event and show takes place at the Hollywood Hills Amphitheater, with a rocky mountain and a façade of trees serving as the setting.
 The narrative of the Walt Disney World version is fairly similar to that of Disneyland's original version and defunct Tokyo DisneySea version, with the show's introduction and conclusion nearly identical.
-However, there are notable differences throughout the rest of the show.
+However, there are some notable differences throughout the rest of the show.